narayan24/ACVN/README.md

 It is mainly a container with basic funtionality for moving from room to room, handling object properties (inventory system) und character actions.
 It should be easy to handle (i.e. when there is text written - it should simply be shown in the main window.
 But where QSP left you alone with media handling, ACVN should just receive a source where to look at and should then randomly show the selected media no matter if it is a picture, movie or soundfile.

+## Quickstart
+* The main content folder is the "story" folder.
+* Room definitions are placed in the subfolder "room" and have the acvn extension.
+While they are basically textfiles for now, at a later point of development they may be encrypted to prevent cheating.
+* The "images" folder contains all related media (will maybe renamed to "media" - will make more sense).
+The folders have to match the room names and furthermore the in the .acvn files defined actions.
+* Actions are defined in BB-Code style bei two surrounding square brackets (i.e. [[Action name, room, action, params]])